Farmers insurance review 2023

 Farmers life insurance is not available in Florida and New York.
 The company does not explicitly list the states where this product is unavailable, so you may need to contact a Farmers agent for more information regarding life insurance availability.

 Other Farmers perks worth considering

 Farmers offers a wide variety of other insurance products beyond home, auto and life.
 These include:

-- Pet insurance: Farmers has partnered with Pets Health to provide pet health insurance.
-They offer two levels of coverage, Accident-Only and BestBenefit Accident and Illness.
+- Pet insurance: Farmers has partnered with Pets Best to provide pet insurance.
+They offer two levels of coverage: Accident-Only and BestBenefit Accident and Illness.
 The latter also has the option to add wellness routine care.

 - Financial products: In addition to its life insurance policies, Farmers offers customers an opportunity to invest through mutual funds, IRAs, college savings plans and annuities.